 By: Catherine Shanahan, CDFA

-He was surprised because his attorney didn’t ask any of these questions.
-Poor advice, combined with a general lack of knowledge about stock options, led James to make poor, costly decisions.
+To James’s surprise, his attorney had not asked any of these questions.
+This lack of knowledge and poor advice regarding stock options led James to make costly decisions.

-Selling stock options to pay off marital debt is not necessarily a bad decision.
-However, if your accountant isn’t experienced with stock options, you can end up overpaying your taxes.
-In James’ case, his accountant used the grant price as the cost basis instead of the exercise price, resulting in significantly higher tax payments.
+Selling stock options to pay off marital debt can be a viable option.
+However, without an accountant experienced in stock options, you may end up overpaying your taxes.
+In James’s case, his accountant used the grant price as the cost basis instead of the exercise price, resulting in significantly higher tax payments.

-When acquiring stock options, keep a notation of the grant date.
-If the date is before your marriage or after your separation date, the shares are considered pre-marital.
-If the date is during your marriage, the date is considered marital.
+When acquiring stock options, it’s essential to note the grant date.
+If the grant date falls before your marriage or after your separation, the shares are considered pre-marital.
+If the date is during your marriage, the shares are classified as marital property.

 Obviously, if you’re at risk, you might need to remove yourself from a dangerous situation as quickly as possible.
 If you have a choice, time your separation after stock options are granted.
 Make sure you know the financial impact before agreeing to a separation date.

-Knowing How Stock Options Affect Equitable Distribution or Support Calculations
+Factoring Stock Options into Equitable Distribution or Support Calculations

-When you receive stock options, they are considered income and should be included on your W-2 as income.
-You need to determine if those options should be considered for equitable distribution or support calculations.
-This is often overlooked because many people just don’t ask about stock options.
+When you receive stock options, they are considered income and should be included on your W-2 form.
+It’s important to determine whether these options should be considered for equitable distribution or support calculations.
+Unfortunately, many people overlook this aspect and fail to ask about stock options in divorce.

 Catherine Shanahan is Co–Founder of My Divorce Solution.
 With over 30 years of experience in the financial industry, Catherine serves My Divorce Solution Clients as a Certified Divorce Financial Analyst (CFDA) and trained mediator.
 A Professional Daily Money Manager, Catherine is also a former VP of the Bucks County Collaborative Law Group, American Association of Daily Money Managers, Institute for Divorce Financial Analysts (IDFA), National Association of Women Business Owners, advisory council of Support Pay,and the Association of Divorce Financial Planners.